 "After the girl I'd dated had been in Switzerland for a while, and as I continued to see a counselor, I realized that for years I'd though of love as something that would complete me, make all my troubles go away.
 I worshipped at the alter of romantic completion.
 And it had cost me, plenty of times.
 And it had cost most of the girls I'd dated, too, because I wanted them to be something they couldn't be.
 It's too much pressure to put on a person.
 I think that's why so many couples fight, because they want their partners to validate them and affirm them, and if they don't get that, they feel as though they're going to die.
 And so they lash out.
-But it's a terrible thing to wake up and realize the person you just finished crucifying didn't turn out to be Jesus."

 ...